serokell/blog-posts/typed-lambda-calculus/article.md

 $$fix : \forall\alpha.\;(\alpha\to\alpha)\to\alpha.$$
 Note that this combinator can not be defined (or rather, typed) in terms of HM, so it has to be introduced as a built-in primitive.

-Then, the syntactical form for recursive bindings can be introduced as a syntactic sugar:
+Then, the syntactical form for recursive bindings can be introduced as syntactic sugar:
 $$\mathbf{rec}\;v = t_1\;\mathbf{in}\;t_2 \equiv
 \mathbf{let}\;v = fix\;(\lambda v.\;t_1)\;\mathbf{in}\;t_2$$